 You will be receiving key information and details regarding the closure of the program from the program support vendor.
 If you have any questions on the status of the program, please contact them directly at 1-866-483-0564 or at firstname.lastname@example.org

-Existing applications that are pre-approved by a local hydro company before May 1, 2019, will continue in accordance with the Participant Agreement terms, and incentives will be funded by the local hydro company.
-These projects must be completed by December 31, 2020.
+Existing applications that were pre-approved by a local hydro company before May 1, 2019, will continue in accordance with the Participant Agreement terms, and incentives will be funded by the local hydro company.
+Applicants whose applications are transferred to the IESO will receive an email notification.
 You should continue to work with your local hydro company representative for support for your project.
 If you have questions about an existing application, please contact your local hydro company for information about your application status and eligibility.

 New applications will be handled through the Retrofit portal, which is now available on the Save on Energy website.
 Learn how to sign up or login to the portal, as well as access training information and additional resources by visiting our Retrofit portal page.

 Customers should see limited changes as the program will be centrally delivered by the IESO as of April 1, 2019, with the same technical reviewer.
-To stay engaged on the program, or any program changes, sign up for the transition update newsletter.
+To stay engaged with the program, or with any program changes, sign up for the transition update newsletter.

 Customers with applications approved by the technical reviewer before April 1, 2019, will need to execute contracts with local hydro companies before May 1, 2019.
-Energy-efficiency and waste energy-recovery projects that do not have approved applications before April 1, 2019, or are not contracted with local hydro companies before May 1, 2019, can be transferred to the IESO.
-As fossil-fuel powered CHP projects are no longer eligible for funding under Process and Systems Upgrades program, customers with existing applications in the queue should contact their local hydro company for an update on the eligibility of their projects.
+Energy-efficiency and waste energy-recovery projects that do not have approved applications before April 1, 2019, or were not contracted with local hydro companies before May 1, 2019, have been transferred to the IESO.
+Fossil-fuel powered CHP projects that were not contracted with local hydro companies before May 1, 2019, are no longer eligible for funding.

 Participants with questions regarding existing contracts should contact their local hydro company for information about their contractual obligations.
 After April 1, 2019, all new applications for energy-efficiency or waste energy-recovery projects, and any program-related questions, can be submitted to ProcessandSystemsUpgrades@ieso.ca.